Easy, creamy, lively and delicious…there’s nothing like homemade macaroni and cheese…throw in a Mexican twist, we loved it!

 Easy choice for me since I’ve had this macaroni and cheese craving all Summer.
 This recipe was contributed by Yvette’s mother Evangelina.
 I firmly believe everyone should always sit up and take notice when the introduction to the recipe reads “I made this macaroni and cheese for my children and now make it for my grandchildren”.
-Not to mention there’s a cup and a half of Monterey Jack Cheese involved.
+Not to mention there’s a cup and a half of Muenster (or Monterey Jack) cheese involved.

 Mexican Macaroni and Cheese, give this one a try.

 - 1 Tablespoon Unsalted butter

 - 8 ounce can Tomato sauce

 - 1 1/2 cups Muenster cheese shredded.
 Or Monterey Jack.

 Bring water and salt to a boil in a medium saucepan.
 Add macaroni and boil for 12 minutes.
 Remove from heat and set aside, but do not drain.

 In a large skillet, saute onion and garlic in oil for two minutes.
 Once onions are translucent add cooked macaroni with the water, tomato sauce, bouillon and bring to a boil.

 Turn off heat.
 Sprinkle cheese on top and cover until cheese melts.
 Best when served warm.

 Mexican Macaroni and Cheese …It’s What’s for a Side Dish.